In this article...

 What is a Joint Simplified Divorce in Illinois?

-A joint simplified divorce is an expedited divorce process that is available to couples without children, without significant assets, who agree on all of the issues in the divorce, and who meet certain other statutory requirements described below.
-There are fewer forms required for a joint simplified dissolution of marriage than for a traditional contested or uncontested divorce.
+A joint simplified divorce is an expedited divorce process available to couples without children, without significant assets, who agree on all of the issues in the divorce, and who meet specific other statutory requirements described below.
+Fewer forms are required for a joint simplified dissolution of marriage than for a traditional contested or uncontested divorce.
 The forms are also less complex.
 The marriage can also typically be dissolved with a single court appearance.
-The upshot is that if you qualify for a joint simplified divorce, you can save a significant amount of money on attorney fees as well as speed up the divorce process.
+The upshot is that if you qualify for a joint simplified divorce, you can save a significant amount of money on attorney fees and speed up the divorce process.

 What Are the Requirements for a Joint Simplified Dissolution of Marriage in Illinois?

-- Neither party relies on the other for support, or each party is willing to waive any right to spousal maintenance.
+- Neither party relies on the other for support or is willing to waive any right to spousal maintenance.

 - Illinois has jurisdiction over the divorce case based on the parties' residency.

-- The parties have either lived separate and apart for 6 months or both parties agree to waive this requirement.
+- The parties have either lived separately and apart for six months, or both parties agree to waive this requirement.

 - The couple does not have children and is not expecting children.

-- The marriage lasted for less than 8 years.
+- The marriage lasted for less than eight years.

 - Neither party owns any real estate.

-- The total fair market value of all marital property, after deducting any loans collateralized by such property is less than $50,000.00.
+- After deducting any loans collateralized by property, the fair market value of all marital property is less than $50,000.00.

-- The parties have disclosed to one another all of their assets and liabilities as well as tax returns for all of the years they were married.
+- The parties have disclosed all of their assets and liabilities and tax returns for all of the years they were married.